-As an investment adviser to a variety of investment products, the Company is subject to routine reviews and inspections by the SEC and Financial Industry Regulatory Authority, Inc., National Futures Association and U.S. Commodity Futures Trading Commission.
+As an investment adviser to a variety of investment products, the Company and its affiliated broker-dealer are subject to routine reviews and inspections by the SEC, Financial Industry Regulatory Authority, Inc., National Futures Association and U.S. Commodity Futures Trading Commission.
 From time to time the Company may also be subject to claims, be involved in various legal proceedings arising in the ordinary course of its business and other contingencies.
 The Company does not believe that the outcome of any of these reviews, inspections or other legal proceedings will have a material impact on its consolidated financial statements; however, litigation is subject to many uncertainties, and the outcome of individual litigated matters is difficult to predict.
 The Company will establish accruals for matters that are probable, can be reasonably estimated, and may take into account any related insurance recoveries to the extent of such recoveries.
-Currently, there are no legal proceedings pending or to the Company's knowledge threatened against it.
-As of December 31, 2014 and 2013, the Company has not accrued for any such claims, legal proceedings, or other contingencies.
+As of December 31, 2015 and 2014, the Company has not accrued for any such claims, legal proceedings, or other contingencies.